steipete/steipete.com/_posts/2020-11-28-apple-silicon-m1-a-developer-perspective.md

 There’s the occasional app that can’t be translated and fails on startup (e.g. [Beamer](https://beamer-app.com/download) and the [Google Drive Backup and Sync client](https://www.google.com/intl/en_gh/drive/download/)), but this is rare.
 Some apps are confused about their place on disk and ask to be moved to the Applications directory, when really it’s just the translated binary that runs somewhere else.
 Most of these dialogs can be ignored.
 Some apps (e.g. Visual Studio Code) [block auto updating](https://twitter.com/steipete/status/1331884524934995968?s=21), as the translated app location is read-only.
 However, in the case of VS Code, the Insider build is already updated to ARM and just works.

 Electron-based apps are slow if they run on Rosetta.
 It seems the highly optimized V8 JavaScript compiler blocks ahead-of-time translation.
-The latest stable version of Electron (Version 11) already [fully supports Apple Silicon](https://www.electronjs.org/blog/apple-silicon), and companies like Slack already updated their beta version to run natively.
+The latest stable version of Electron (Version 11) already [fully supports Apple Silicon](https://www.electronjs.org/blog/apple-silicon), and some companies — including Slack and 1Password — have already updated their beta versions to run natively.

 Google just shipped [Chrome that runs on ARM](https://www.macworld.com/article/3597749/google-releases-chrome-87-with-support-for-apple-silicon-macs.html), but there’s still quite a big performance gap between it and Apple Safari, which just *flies* on Apple Silicon.